freedomofpress/securedrop/docs/upgrade/xenial_upgrade_in_place.rst

   ssh mon sudo locale | grep LANG=

-If the ``LANG`` variable is set to anything other than a blank value or an English variant, you must change it using the following commands:
+If the ``LANG`` variable is set to anything other than a blank value or an English variant, you must change your locale settings using the following
+commands:

 .. code:: sh

-  ssh app sudo update-locale --reset LANG=
-  ssh mon sudo update-locale --reset LANG=
+  ssh app sudo update-locale --reset LC_ALL=C ssh mon sudo update-locale --reset LC_ALL=C

 Finally, install the Ubuntu 16.04 version of the server application code and
 configuration: